gbv/paia/paia.md

 There are two types of errors:

+Document errors
+  : Unknown document URIs and failed attempts to request, renew, or cancel
+    a document _do not result_ in an error response.
+Instead they are indicated by the `doc.error` response field.

 Request errors
   : Malformed requests, failed authentification, unsupported methods, and
     unexpected server errors such as backend downtime etc. MUST result in an error response.
 An error response is returned with a HTTP status code 4xx (client error) or 5xx (server error) as defined in RFC 2616, unless the request parameter `suppress_response_codes` is given.
-Document errors
-  : Unknown document URIs and failed attempts to request, renew, or cancel
-    a document do not result in an error response, unless there is another request error.
-Document errors are indicated by setting the `doc.error` response field.

-An error response is a JSON object with the following fields, compatible with OAuth error responses:
+The response body of a request error is a JSON object with the following fields (compatible with OAuth error response):

  name                occ    data type             description
 ------------------- ------ --------------------- -----------------------------------------